juji-io/docs/docs/index.md

 <p align="center"><img src="img/chat-mary.png" alt="Chat with Mary" width="550"/></p>

 You are now chatting with your first deployed Juji bot!
+As could thousands of others at the same time, for 24 hours a day and 7 days a week!